 All medications (prescription, non- prescription, over-the-counter) must be stored at the Health & Wellness Center and administered by the Health & Wellness Center's nurses.
-All boarding students and requiring medication students day any administration during school hours must bring their prescriptions and physician instructions to the Health & Wellness Center for review by the medical staff.
-The Knox School reserves the right to deny the delegation of non-FDA approved medications, those prescribed by a physician outside the United States, and/or those medications that may exceed the maximum daily dose recommended by the FDA.
-Medications, both prescription and nonprescription, may not be kept in student dorm rooms.
+All boarding students and students requiring medication day any administration during school hours must bring their prescriptions and physician instructions to the Health & Wellness Center for review by the medical staff.
+The Knox School reserves the right to deny the delegation of non-FDA approved medications, those prescribed by a physician outside the United States, and/or those medications that may exceed the maximum daily dose recommended by the FDA. prescription Medications, both and prescription, may not be kept in student dorm rooms.
 Exceptions to this are students who have received written permission from their physicians to self-carry or self-administer, such as epi-pens, inhalers, etc. Written permission must be submitted to the Health& Wellness Center.